Search

 1. The National Public Safety Telecommunications Council (NPSTC) is a federation of organizations created to do the following:

-1. Encourage and facilitate implementation of the findings and recommendations of the Public Safety Wireless Advisory Committee; and the Federal Communications Commission (FCC) Public Safety National Coordination Committee (NCC);
+1. Encourage and facilitate implementation of the findings and recommendations of the Public Safety Wireless Advisory Committee (PSWAC); and the Federal Communications Commission (FCC) Public Safety National Coordination Committee (NCC); and the Public Safety Communications Assessment 2012–2022 & Technology, Operations, & Spectrum Roadmap;

 2. Develop and make recommendations to appropriate governmental bodies regarding public safety communications issues and policies that promote greater interoperability and cooperation between local, state, tribal, and federal public safety agencies;